QubesOS/qubes-doc/external/os-guides/ubuntu.md

 You can also access its documentation in the [source code repository](https://github.com/QubesOS/qubes-builder/blob/master/README.md).

 To quickly prepare the builder configuration, you can use the `setup` script available in the repository - it will interactively ask you which templates you want to build.
+On the "Choose Pre-Built Packages Repositories" you must not select either option.
+This is because Qubes does not provide offical Pre-Built packages for Ubuntu.
 Then, in the qubes-builder directory, run:
 ```
 make qubes-vm